operate-first/sre/prometheus_alerting_consistency.md

 ## Critical Alerts

 Critical alerts are for alerting current and impending disaster situations.
 These alerts page an SRE.
 The situation should warrant waking someone in the middle of the night.

-Timeline: ~5 minutes.

 Reserve critical level alerts only for reporting conditions that may lead to service unavailability.
 Failures of individual components should not trigger critical level alerts in general, unless they would result in that condition.